-This will constitute your final school assessed block on the course.
-Trainees will be allocated a class to work with in the EYFS or within KS1.
+This will constitute your second school assessed block on the course.
+Trainees will be allocated a class to work with in the EYFS or KS1 or KS2.
 You will be expected to contribute to the work of the teaching team within the school.
-You are also expected by this stage to join in fully with the wider life of the school e.g., parents' evenings, residential trips, school events etc. Your time in the first week should be spent in your base class beginning to plan and teach group and whole class lessons.
-It is expected that you will move quickly to teach 60% of the timetable and be teaching 80% by start of the second half of the block (after Christmas).
-As ever, these are flexible targets and mentors are encouraged to work closely with their trainee to develop appropriate timetables.
+You are also expected by this stage to join in more fully with the wider life of the school e.g. parents' evenings, residential trips, school events etc. Your time in the first week of assessed block should be spent in your base class beginning to plan and teach group and whole class lessons, you should aim to be teaching on the Thursday and Friday of the preparation week.
+It is expected that you will move in steps to ultimately teach 60% of the timetable by the end of the block.
+As ever, these are flexible targets and mentors are encouraged to work closely with their trainee and PAT tutor to develop appropriate timetables.

-You should focus on developing further your use of assessment for learning and on using and interrogating data to plan learning that will impact on children's future progress.
+You should focus on developing further your use of assessment for learning, looking at misconceptions and adapting your teaching to support the varying needs of the children.
 You should also have opportunities to observe outstanding teachers and classes in other parts of the school and understanding what they do, why they do it and the impact of their teaching strategies.

-Key Areas to develop in Assessed Block 3
+Key Areas to develop in Assessed Block 2